PHPFastCGI/phpfastcgi.github.io/_posts/2015-07-14-making-symfony-faster.markdown

 By turning your Symfony application into a FastCGI application, you can keep the application in memory between request cycles.

-Before doing this, please read [the post on whether you should use PHPFastCGI with your application]({% post_url 2015-08-21-should-I-use-phpfastcgi %}).
+Before doing this, please read the post on [things to consider when using PHPFastCGI with your application]({% post_url 2015-08-21-things-to-consider-using-phpfastcgi %}).

 To do this, open the terminal in your project directory and run the following command: